 Hello there!
-Thanks for clicking on this post.
-You got curious, didn’t you? 🙂
+Thanks for clicking on my post.
+The title of the article made you curious, didn’t it?

-I want to talk about music that connects with the broken-hearted, new lovers, celebrations, death, tragedy and pretty much all of life situations.
+I want to talk about music which connects with the broken-hearted, new lovers, celebrations, death, tragedy and pretty much all of life situations.
 So do stay and let’s learn from each other.
-I did not lie about the title of this post.
-It is the title of a song by Passenger.
-I will get to Passenger again in a second.

-Bob Marley once sang: “One good thing about music, when it hits you feel no pain.”
+Bob Marley once said, “One good thing about music, when it hits you feel no pain.”

-‘Let her go’ is not about letting a woman go.
-It is about what you miss when you let her go.
+“Let her go” is not about letting a woman go.
+It is what you miss when you let her go.
 Check out a section of the lyrics below.
-Also, click on the youtube link below for the video.
+Also, click on the YouTube link below for the video.

 Only miss the sun when it starts to snow